The ideal objective would be not to introduce any technical debt on new developments. But in real life, it is not always possible or worth it.

 Creating a Manual Violation

-Whenever a quality defect is detected “manually”, the person who detected it has the ability to create a new violation (with its associated review) directly through the web interface.
+Whenever a quality defect is detected “manually”, the person who detected it has the ability to create a new violation (with its associated review) directly into Sonar.

 The related violation is then displayed within the source code and will be accounted for in metrics after the next analysis of the project.